JosephWardDotTech/josephwarddottech.github.io/testtalkswales.md

 Thanks for attending the talk!

-Here are the code examples we walked through and supporting information.
+Here are the code examples we walked through and some supporting information about what they are and how to use them.

-## How Playwright Does It - Chrome DevTools Protocol (CDP)
+## Mimicking How Playwright Does It - Chrome DevTools Protocol (CDP)

 ```python
 from selenium import webdriver